-When I think of trekking, my mind automatically goes to week long treks in Nepal, which I’ve never done but it’s on my list.
+When I think of trekking, my mind automatically goes to week-long treks in Nepal, which I’ve never done but it’s on my list.
 When I traveled to Myanmar (Burma) on a last minute trip in July I was driven by the history, culture, temples and textiles – but not trekking.
 I met up with a friend who’d been recommended a 3 day, 2 night, 70 km trek through rain forests, valleys, villages, and rice fields from Kalaw to Inle Lake.
 This was my very first trekking experience…and wow, am I ever grateful I stumbled into it.

 Getting to Kalaw

 Wherever you’re coming from, whether it’s Bagan, Yangon or Mandalay there will be easily accessible information for your onward travels to Kalaw.
 If you’re unsure how to book transportation, ask your hostel or hotel for this information.
-They will either be able to book and organize your trip for you or point you into the right direction to give you all of your options.
+They will either be able to book and organize your trip for you or point you in the right direction to give you all of your options.
 I traveled by bus from Bagan, costing $22 USD for a VIP bus and took roughly 7 hours including a stop for lunch and bathroom breaks.
 VIP buses are more expensive since having air conditioning and more wiggle room in your seat.
 There are day and night bus options, all offering a variety of prices and departure times.

 For those of you who’ve traveled parts of Southeast Asia and have been on these types of journeys before, I would like to remind all the ladies (or anyone needing it) to carry toilet paper/napkins and hand sanitizer for bathroom breaks if you don’t want to completely ‘rough it’.
-They’re not the most pleasant facilities… but hey, that’s just part of the experience in this part of the world isn’t it?
+They’re not the most pleasant facilities… but hey, that’s just part of the experience in this part of the world, isn’t it?

 Recommended Things to Bring:

-- Rain coat (you can buy at local market for $3-$4 USD)
+- Raincoat (you can buy at local market for $3-$4 USD)